Ravi B. Parikh, MD, MPP, FACP

 Staff Physician at the Corporal Michael J. Crescenz VA Medical Center

-Ravi B. Parikh, MD, MPP, FACP, is an Assistant Professor of Medical Ethics and Health Policy and Medicine at Penn and Staff Physician at the Corporal Michael J. Crescenz VA Medical Center.
-He is also an Associate Director and Innovation Faculty member at the Penn Center for Cancer Care Innovation (PC3I) as well as the Director of the Program in Augmented and Artificial Intelligence at PC3I.
+Ravi B. Parikh, MD, MPP, FACP, is an Assistant Professor of Medicine and Health Policy and a medical oncologist at the University of Pennsylvania and Corporal Michael J. Crescenz VA Medical Center.
+He is an Associate Director and Director of the Program in Augmented and Artificial Intelligence at the Penn Center for Cancer Care Innovation (PC3I) at the Abramson Cancer Center.
+In addition, he serves as Director of the Human-Algorithm Collaboration Lab, a multi-disciplinary laboratory focusing on developing and testing algorithm-driven interventions in cancer care.